pingiun/hask/docs/source/overview.rst

-It is also possible to create type synonyms using `~hask.lang.syntax.t`:func:.
-For example, check out the definition of :obj:`~hask.Data.Num.Rational`:
+It is also possible to create type synonyms using `~hask3.lang.syntax.t`:func:.
+For example, check out the definition of :obj:`~hask3.Data.Num.Rational`:

 ::